The impending death of third-party cookies could be seen coming from a mile away.

 Publishers and advertisers alike saw the writing on the wall once Apple Safari, Google Chrome, and Mozilla Firefox implemented anti-cross-channel-tracking measures to “comply” with increasing consumer privacy preferences.

 Specifically, these changes have affected marketers’ ability to serve personalized, timely ads across the web and, in turn, directly attribute success to these kinds of campaigns.

 Just like GDPR and the CCPA are meant to protect consumers’ data, disabling third-party cookies is about giving consumers more rights to their data and privacy.

-To many marketers, data privacy laws and web browser changes may seem like obstacles to success with targeted advertising and data monetization efforts and, in turn, achieving core business goals.
+To many marketers (and other growth-focused professionals, like CX specialist), data privacy laws and browser changes may seem like obstacles to success with targeted advertising and data monetization efforts and achieving core business goals.

-In reality, though, this change in the marketing landscape is an opportunity for you to lean into this “age of consent,” get ahead of the curve, and, at the end of the day, gain an edge over competitors.
+In reality, though, this change is an opportunity for you to lean into this “age of consent,” get ahead of the curve, and, at the end of the day, gain an edge over competitors.

-Having said that, this new era also requires marketers and businesses to put customers in the center — both by building a robust privacy strategy and having the right technology in place.
+Having said that, this new era also requires businesses to put customers in the center of their engagement efforts — something they can achieve by building a robust privacy strategy and having the right technology in place to drive their marketing strategy.

 The end of third-party cookies: A brief timeline for marketers

 Companies have long known consumer privacy concerns and laws would ultimately impact their ability to leverage third-party cookies to track and target individuals across the web.

-And yet, its swift passing has still somehow taken some marketing professionals by (relative) surprise, leading many to now scramble and determine their next best options for connecting with consumers.
+And yet, its swift passing has still somehow taken some businesses by surprise, leading many to scramble and determine their next-best options for connecting with consumers.

 Here’s the simplified story of how and why the third-party cookie has crumbled: